Beware of Expert Words with Two Meanings

-Why familiar technical terms like bias, significance, and independence can mislead legal factfinders when their meaning is conflated with ordinary English.
+Why technical terms in statistics like bias, significance, and independence can mislead legal factfinders when their meaning is conflated with ordinary English.

 Author